Howard Thurman, Theologian and Civil Rights Leader

 One year after his birth, Thurman’s family moved from West Palm Beach to a house in Daytona Beach.
 He lived in this house for most of his upbringing.
 In his book, With Head and Heart: The Autobiography of Howard Thurman, he recalled that the oak tree in the backyard provided a special comfort to him during his childhood:

 “Eventually, I discovered that the oak tree and I had a unique relationship.
 I could sit, my back against its trunk, and feel the same peace that would come to me in my bed at night.
 I could reach down in the quiet places of my spirit, take out my bruises and my joys, unfold them, and talk about them.
 I could talk aloud to the oak tree and know that I was understood.
 It, too, was a part of my reality, like the woods, the night, and the pounding surf, my earliest companions, giving me space.”

 In the 1980s, the house was refurbished and opened to visitors as The Howard Thurman Historical Home.
-It is open for tours, and more information is available on this page.
 The house is also available for meetings, small events, and workshops.

 This is the third stop on Florida Author Adventures Trail #1.